YosysHQ/mcy/docs/source/config.rst

 ``[setup]``
 -----------

 Optional.
 This section can contain a bash script to be executed at the beginning of ``mcy init``, before the design is elaborated using the ``[script]`` section, which is useful for various setup tasks that only need to be done once for use in the design and/or tests.
-This script is executed in the base project directory (where ``config.mcy`` is located).
+This script is executed in the ``database/setup`` directory.
+(This directory is deleted when ``mcy purge`` is run.)

 Execution of this script can be skipped with ``mcy init --nosetup``.